A Story from Mexico Olympics

 First Belgians, then Dutch or French-speaking.

-(ii) Peace remains if one community does not try to dominate the others.
-For example, in Sri Lanka, the demands of "only Sinhala ’ was at the cost of Tamil-speaking community'.
-In Yutos via, each of the group made demands from itself only, with the result that the country was divided into six nations.
+- It depends on how political leaders raise the demands of any community.
+It is easier to accommodate demands that are within the constitutional framework and are not at the cost of another community.
+Peace remains if one community does not try to dominate the others.
+For example, in Sri Lanka, the demands of "only Sinhala ’ was at the cost of the Tamil-speaking community'.
+In Yutos via, each of the groups made demands from itself only, with the result that the country was divided into six nations.